ignadv1986/Comprehensive-NGS-Technical-Manual/01_NGS_Foundations_&_Pre-processing/01_sequencing_physics.md

 ### Paired-end sequencing

-In the case of **paired-end sequencing**, where fragments are read from both ends, as opposed to single-end sequencing, the process described before is repeated, but in this case the forward strand is cleaved, leaving the reverse one, which will be read as previously described.
+In the case of **paired-end sequencing**, where fragments are read from both ends, as opposed to single-end sequencing, the process described before is repeated, but now the forward strand is cleaved, leaving the reverse one, which will be read as previously described.
 Paired-end sequencing, although more expensive, provides much higher confidence in the sequence prediction, making it the usual go-to choice for Illumina sequencing.

 ### Optical chemistry